 To log this cache, and earn a White EarthCache pin, you must learn about and log 20 EarthCaches, one for each EarthCache Classification.
 When you complete the challenge, you will have to travel to the cache in Houston, Texas to log in and claim your pin.

 EarthCaches around the world are administered by the Geological Society of America.
 They are a unique geocache type that are a great outdoor activity that the whole family can enjoy.
-EarthCaches are organized by a classification system, which can be seen on the EarthCache website at the Related Web Page posted above.
+EarthCaches are organized by a classification system, which are posted on the Google Sheet at the Related Web Page posted above (thanks to Greg Lawn).
 The classification is not listed on the EarthCache page at Geocaching.com.
 This system categorizes each EarthCache according to the following types:

 Igneous (Plutonic) Feature

 1) Find an EarthCache for each classification listed above.
 Use the posted Related Web Page to help find EarthCaches that work.
 You can check your current finds using the Challenge Checker below created by Greg Lawn at the Project Geocaching website.

 2) All past finds are eligible, even archived EarthCaches!

 3) Your own hides do NOT count – although I do feel that you learned enough about that classification simply by building the EarthCache, the geocaching rules do not allow hides to be a substitute for finds.